 Sinusitis afflicts 37 million Americans each year, causing headaches, congestion, fatigue and other symptoms.
 This condition significantly impacts an individual’s physical, functional, and emotional quality of life.
 Now there is an alternative solution to endoscopic sinus surgery with the Balloon Sinuplasty™ system by Acclarent™.
 A small, flexible balloon catheter is placed through a nostril into the blocked sinus passageway.
 The balloon is then inflated to gently restructure and open the sinus passageway, restoring normal sinus drainage and function.

 This clinically proven, minimally invasive technology for treating chronic sinus inflammation is available now at Edgewood Surgical Hospital.
-David Wood, D.O. and Gabriel Te, M.D. are two of the first physicians in this area to offer this technology.
-Both ENT specialists perform this technologically advanced procedure here at Edgewood.
+Gabriel Te, M.D. is one of the first physicians in this area to offer this technology.
+He performs this technologically advanced procedure here at Edgewood.

 Sinusitis patients who are considering their options can learn more about Edgewood’s Balloon Sinuplasty™ capabilities by clicking here.
-Patients can also contact Dr. Wood’s office at 724-962-3210 or Dr. Te’s office at 724-588-2772 to schedule a consultation.
+Patients can also contact Dr. Te’s office at 724-588-2772 to schedule a consultation.